roon-ny/Course-Proyect/Workshop-1/README.md

 - Their specific responsibilities and collaborators.

 This step translated requirements into a preliminary object-oriented architecture, essential for future technical development.
+# System Architecture

+The architecture of TEND was designed following solid software engineering principles and established design patterns.
+The system adopts a layered architecture that clearly separates responsibilities among presentation, business logic, and data persistence.
+This separation facilitates maintenance, scalability, and the future evolution of the application.

+At the core of the system are eight main classes that encapsulate the essential functionality of the application:

+- **User**: Manages all information related to user profiles, including authentication and personal preferences.
+- **EmotionManager**: Handles the recording and tracking of emotional states, implementing logic for color coding and temporal analysis of emotional patterns.
+- **PersonalJournal**: Manages journal entries, ensuring the privacy and security of sensitive data through encryption and access control mechanisms.
+- **RecommendationEngine**: Encapsulates the intelligent recommendation system, analyzing the user’s historical data to generate personalized suggestions for activities and self-care practices.
+- **StatisticsManager**: Processes collected data to generate reports and visualizations that help users understand their temporal progress.
+- **ProfessionalCommunication**: Manages connections with mental health professionals, implementing protocols to ensure secure and ethical interactions.

+Several design patterns were applied to optimize the system’s structure:

+- **Model–View–Controller (MVC):** Organizes the separation between the user interface and business logic.
+- **Singleton:** Used for configuration classes requiring a single global instance.
+- **Observer:** Facilitates the implementation of the notification system, allowing different components to react to changes in the user’s state.

+The data flow in TEND follows a coherent model where information moves from user interfaces to processing modules, then to storage systems, and finally back to the presentation layer as insights and recommendations.
+This flow is designed to minimize latency in critical operations while maintaining data integrity and security at all times.
 ## Document Objective
 The purpose of this work is to consolidate in one file the key elements of the app’s design:
 - Provide a complete overview of the system, from problem definition to the proposed technical solution.